ISAE 3402 Workbook

 Hours to build this from scratch

-That's the realistic estimate for a senior associate building a defensible 28-column control matrix, risk assessment, testing protocol, and gap analysis from first principles.
+That's the realistic estimate for a senior building a defensible 28-column control matrix, risk assessment, testing protocol, and gap analysis from first principles.
 At your billing rate, that's €2,400–6,000 of your time.

 0